 Initially only sold with the 1.0-litre EcoBoost petrol engine, Puma buyers could decide how much power they wanted: 125PS or 155PS.
-Both were available with mild-hybrid technology, while the lower-powered engine was also sold without.
+Both were offered with mild-hybrid technology, while the lower-powered engine was also sold without.

 A 1.0-litre engine might sound a little pathetic but, actually, the Ford Puma packs plenty of punch.
 It’s a lot more fun to drive than something like a Nissan Juke or Volkswagen T-Roc, yet also ticks the refined box when you want to take it on a long journey.